PatrickKyei/exception/_posts/2022-03-22-small-daily-habits-to-do.md

 ## 5. Meditation might help you to relax your racing thoughts

 If you frequently feel overwhelmed and anxious, a simple 10-minute meditation practice can help you clear your mind of all those racing thoughts.

+We have the ability to transform our thoughts by taking responsibility for our own minds.
+We become happy when we learn to focus our attention on the most essential things in our life and decrease all of the distractions in our lives.

+Limit your screen time, particularly your time spent on social media and other online activities.
+Make better use of your internet time.
+Instead, read a book, take piano lessons, or join a singing club.
+All of these things can help us enhance our psychological well-being.

 ## 6. Read at least one chapter a day.